tacheshun/tacheshun/README.md

 ✅ My practical experience includes working with technologies such as Go (Golang), Java, PostgreSQL, MySQL, Redis, gRPC, Docker, Kubernetes, GCP and Microsoft Azure in production environments.

-⭐ You can explore samples of my code on my GitHub profile: https://github.com/tacheshun

 🔭 I am multilingual, with proficiency in English, Spanish, and Romanian, which has aided in my professional communication and collaboration across diverse teams.

 💻 I am targeting technical roles at the senior level or above(Staff, Principal, Architect, etc).
 My preference is for remote or hybrid full-time positions.
 At this time, I am not open to on-site roles or relocation in other country.